Who needs Russia? Loudest attacks on US vote are from Trump

 Stamos said that while there were some small indications of foreign interference on social media, it amounted to "nothing that has been all that interesting" compared with the flood of claims shared by Americans themselves.

-Intelligence officials warned in August that Russia was engaged in a concerted effort to disparage Democrat Joe Biden, now the president-elect, and singled out a Ukrainian parliamentarian who has met with Trump's personal lawyer, Rudy Giuliani.
+Intelligence officials warned in August that Russia was engaged in a concerted effort to disparage Biden and singled out a Ukrainian parliamentarian who has met with Trump's personal lawyer, Rudy Giuliani.

-Giuliani has been central to Trump's election attacks, arguing a Pennsylvania court case on Wednesday and appearing at a news conference the next day that was rife with debunked claims, including a fictitious story that a server hosting evidence of voting irregularities was in Germany.
+Giuliani has been central to Trump's election attacks, arguing a Pennsylvania court case on Tuesday and appearing at a news conference on Thursday that was rife with debunked claims, including a fictitious story that a server hosting evidence of voting irregularities was in Germany.

 Zignal Labs, a San Francisco media intelligence firm, identified and tracked millions of social media posts about voting by mail in the months before the election and found huge spikes immediately following several of Trump's tweets.

-One example: On July 30, Trump tweeted misinformation about mail ballots three separate times, including calling the process inaccurate and fraudulent, stating without evidence that mail ballots would be an "easy way" for foreign adversaries to interfere and repeating a false distinction that absentee ballots are somehow more secure than mail ballots, when both are treated the same.
+One example: On July 30, Trump tweeted misinformation about mail ballots three separate times, including stating without evidence that mail ballots would be an "easy way" for foreign adversaries to interfere, calling the process inaccurate and fraudulent and repeating a false distinction that absentee ballots are somehow more secure than mail ballots when both are treated the same.

 Together, those three tweets were reposted by other users more than 100,000 times and liked more than 430,000 times — leading the spread of mail ballot misinformation that day and helping Trump dominate the online discussion the entire week, according to Zignal's analysis.